 Suitable for getting fit quickly when combined with steady running.

 Using a whistle, the coach controls the session over an 800 metres circumference grass area.

 Fartlek for games players

-A fartlek session for games players should include sprinting, running, jogging and walking with variations in the direction of movement to fit in with their sport demands.
-This should involve controlling an object (e.g. football) or carry any implement (e.g. hockey stick, rugby ball) used in the sport.
+A fartlek session for games players should include sprinting, running, jogging and walking with variations in the direction of movement to fit in with the demands of their sport.
+It should involve controlling an object (e.g. football) or carrying any implement (e.g. hockey stick, rugby ball) used in the sport.